reedan88/OCB-BGC_Carbonate_Working_Group/README.md

 ### Project Files Description
 ---
 #### Dependencies
 The example notebooks in this repo rely heavily on packages, functions, and routines that have been developed over the years by the OOI operators to assist in processing and working with OOI data.
-There are two principle repos on which
+There are two principle repos on which the example notebooks lean are:

 * ##### OOINet
+The modules and tools within this repo are designed to assist in requesting, importing, downloading, and vizualizing data from the Ocean Observatories Initiative API by M2M requests.
+It can be found at https://github.com/reedan88/OOINet.

 * ##### OOI-Data-Explorations
+Explorations of Ocean Observatories Initiative Datasets via MATLAB, Python, R, and Julia.
+It can be found at https://github.com/oceanobservatories/ooi-data-explorations.

 These repos are not distributed, so they will need to be either cloned to your local machine or the files and functions directly downloaded.

+#### Notebooks
+* **Downloading_Data.ipynb** - example of how to download data from the OOI API via M2M as well as from Data Explorer.
+* **Bottle_Data.ipynb** - example of processing and preparing bottle data for comparison with carbon system sensors
+* **PHSEN.ipynb** - example working with Sunburst iSAMI-pH data
+* **PCO2W.ipynb** - example working with Sunburst iSAMI-CO2 data
+* **PCO2A.ipynb** - example working with Pro-Oceanus pCO2 data

+#### Files in this repo
+* **utils.py**
+* **bottle_utils.py**
+* **environment.yaml**

+#### Files outside this repo
+* **user_info.yaml** - a YAML file which has the user's OOI API username and token.
+This is not available in the repo; the user should make one for themselves, and place it in the parent directory of their copy of this repo) _This file is specifically excluded in the .gitignore._

 TODO:
 * Finish README
-* Bottle Data Example Notebook
+* ~~Bottle Data Example Notebook~~
 * Data Explorer - Download Data Notebook
 * PCO2A Notebook
 * PCO2W Notebook